apisnetworks/apiscp-kb-docs/control-panel/resetting-your-password/index.md

 Passwords may be reset by clicking on "Forgot your password?" from the [control panel login portal](https://cp.apnscp.com/apps/login).
 An e-mail containing both your username and optional reset request will be sent to the [e-mail address](https://kb.apnscp.com/control-panel/updating-your-contact-information/) on record.
 Password reset requests are valid for only 2 hours.

-In the event this e-mail address is invalid, contact support at help@apnscp.com.
-Include either a copy of your PayPal receipt or last 4 digits of the credit card on account.

 Note: passwords, once entered into the system, can never be recovered but only reset.
 Once you have established a new password, be sure to keep it in a safe place.

 ## Secondary user